dolthub/docs/content/architecture/storage-engine/prolly-tree.md

 ![Prolly Tree History Independence](../../.gitbook/assets/prolly-tree-history-independence-2.png)

 As you can see, we end up with the same Prolly Tree no matter which order we insert the values.
-It's a fun exercise to try and com e up with a sequence of inserts, updates, and deletes that result in a different tree that contains the same values.
+It's a fun exercise to try and come up with a sequence of inserts, updates, and deletes that result in a different tree that contains the same values.
 It's fun because you can't.
 The Prolly Tree algorithm always spits out the same tree.

 ## Fast Diff